Cape vulture: Distribution and habitat

 The Cape vulture is resident and breeding in Botswana, Lesotho, Mozambique and South Africa, but is vagrant in the Democratic Republic of the Congo and Zambia.
 It also occurs in Angola, Namibia, Zimbabwe and Eswatini but does not breed there.
 They are obligate scavengers, they feed on carrion, eating soft muscles and organ tissues and some bone fragments.
-They search for food in groups, they can spot the carcasses from a long distance meaning that they have good eyesight.
+They search for food in groups, and can spot carcasses from a long distance due to their good eyesight.
 They are able to locate the carcass quicker than other ground-dwelling scavengers.

 Behaviour and ecology

 Breeding

 It usually breeds and roosts on cliff faces in or near mountains, and has been recorded up to an elevation of 3100 m.
 In South Africa's Eastern Cape, Cape vultures were more likely to use nest sites on ledges with a smaller depth and at a higher elevation, surrounded by conspecifics.
 Tracked individuals in Namibia had home ranges of 11800–22500 km2.
 They also roost on trees and pylons.
 Additionally, juveniles and adults both prefer to roost on cliffs located closer to colonies.
 It is also believed that they tend to remain or return to the area of birth for breeding.

 In Colleywobbles Vulture Colony in the Eastern Cape, South Africa, the fledglings had a mean post-fledging dependency period of 101 days, and the distance from the nest increased after this period, as the fledglings gained independence from their parents.
 Though they continue to breed, some populations have been recorded to have declined.
 Roberts' Farm in Magaliesberg, was abandoned as a breeding site in 2013.